6 core SEO goals for 2025 & how to achieve them

 How to set SEO goals

-Setting achievable SEO goals involves a systematic approach.
 Here's a breakdown of how to do it.

 Analyze your current situation

 You have to know where you've been to know where you're going.
-So, start by analyzing your current SEO performance—organic traffic, keyword rankings, conversion rates, and engagement metrics—and decide what you'd like to improve.
+So, start by analyzing your current SEO performance—organic traffic, keyword rankings, SEO conversion rates, and engagement metrics—and decide what you'd like to improve.

 Set benchmarks based on where you are now.
 This will act as your baseline, helping you set realistic targets and track meaningful improvements over time.